valinsky/hugo_blog/content/posts/stop-planning.md

 I think that we need to create personal standards for ourselves, to grow and identify with these standards, and when the time is right, to break free from them. **Kill your master.**

 With this in mind, the answer I found to the above dilemma is to let today be a resting day, adapt by creating a short term goal of seeing where my current inspiration takes me, and tomorrow go and kill it at the gym.
 I may not even make it to the gym tomorrow, who knows.
+Maybe do some pushups at home.
 Either way, I won't loose track of the long term goal.

 The realization that you always have a choice and that you're not bound by your own stories feels like that huge metaphorical weight being lifted of off your chest.
 Feels like freedom.